microsoft/TypeScript-React-Starter/README.md

 ```

 This runs the `start` script specified in our `package.json`, and will spawn off a server which reloads the page as we save our files.
-Typically the server runs at `http://localhost:3000`, but should be automatically opened for you.
+Typically, the server runs at `http://localhost:3000`, but should be automatically opened for you.

 This tightens the iteration loop by allowing us to quickly preview changes.